physar/landmark_based_slam_dataset/README.md

 *Orientation 0 degrees, towards Yellow goal.
 Still the same clues as the goal, the penalty marker, the penalty L-intersections, the red dot from the 2004 challenge, , and NaoMark #107 are visible.
 No Aibo landmarks.*

 <img src="https://staff.science.uva.nl/a.visser/research/nao/2024/first_recording/guttmann2b90.png" alt="Gutmann point 2 - orientation 0" width="300"/> <br>
 *Same location, rotated 90 degrees to the side with the landmarks with the pink-band below.
 Orientation 90 degrees.
 The Y-intersection at the center line is blocked by a calibration board, another red dot from the 2004 challenge, and a NaoMark #85 is partly obscured by the Aibo landmark 'pink-green'.
-In Gutmann's log this observation would be noted as "obs: 3 500.0 0.0 0.0 1 (1:0) (distance bearing)" - for this observation the ground truth is 3214mm and 8.95 deg or 0.156 rad. *
+In Gutmann's log this observation would be noted as "obs: 3 500.0 0.0 0.0 1 (1:0) (distance bearing)" - for this observation the ground truth is 3214mm and 8.95 deg or 0.156 rad.
+The landmark can be seen at pixel 190 of 320 wide image, which is equivalent with an angle of 5.75 deg.
+The difference could be a not perfect 90 degree rotation (can be checked with the angle of the field-boundery line).*

 [1]  J.-S. Gutmann and D. Fox, “[An experimental comparison of localization methods continued](https://web.archive.org/web/20060105074037id_/http://www.informatik.uni-freiburg.de:80/~gutmann/papers/gutmann-fox-iros02.pdf)”, in Proceedings of the IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS’02), October 2002.